 Santoku knives are larger knives with many uses.
 To ease out the complexity of Gyuto, Santoku was created.
 The base idea of the knife was taken from the Nakiri knife.
 When compared to the common western chef knives they are shorter in length with flatter and wider blades.
 The tips of Santoku are slightly rounded which does not allow piercing.

 Gyuto on the other hand is also known as the Japanese chef’s knife.
 Originated either in France or Germany, these knives were imported to Japan during the Meiji era or most commonly known as the second half of the 19th century.
 Japanese bladesmiths took these foreign knives and started manufacturing copies which they called Gyuto.
 Gyuto is a long knife having a curve between tip and mid-section.
 They have pointed tips with wide blades.
 The flat heel in Gyuto helps in easy chopping.
 These knives have multiple purposes and you can get your way around the kitchen smoothly if you happen to have a Gyuto.
+Here is everything about Santoku Vs Gyuto.

 Why buy a Santoku over a Gyuto?